refreshav/www/content/event/cc/course-2018.md

 {{< pic src="images/project/creative-computing/mruga.jpg" title="Mrugakshee Palwe" align="right" >}}

 Mrugakshee Palwe is a newly minted Computer Scientist, graduating from the Jodrey School of Computer Science at Acadia University Spring 2018.
 A leader in the computer scientist community at Acadia, she was Co-President of the Acadia Computer Science Society as well as an active member in Women In Science and Engineering Acadia.
-Mrugakshee has run several programs working with girls and boys on divers topics within the computer sciences.
+Mrugakshee has run several programs working with girls and boys on diverse topics within the computer sciences.

 Teen mentors: